Describes the available methods for authenticating Greenplum Database clients.

 It is possible to have authentication without encryption overhead by using

 NULL-MD5 ciphers.
 However, a man-in-the-middle could read and pass communications between client and server.
 Also, encryption overhead is minimal compared to the overhead of authentication.
 For these reasons, NULL ciphers should not be used.

-The default location for the following SSL server files is the Greenplum Database coordinator data directory (
+The default location for the following SSL server files is the Greenplum Database master data directory (

 server.crt- Server certificate.